43ravens/MEOPeers-2015-06-15/00-setup.md

 ## Linux

-If Mercurial is not already available on your machine you should be able to install it via your distro's package manager (e.g. `apt-get` or `yum`).
+If Mercurial is not already available on your machine you should be able to install it via your system package manager.
 Also, please install the [KDiff3][kdiff3] diff and merge tool.
 It should also be available via your package manager.

 **Optional:** The version of Mercurial above is for the command-line (Terminal).
 If you want to try a mouse and windows graphical user interface (GUI), you can install [TortoiseHg][tortoisehg].
-Please see the downloads page for instructions for your distro.
+Please see the downloads page there for instructions for your flavour of Linux.